Makster04/MACHINE_LEARNING_WARMUPS/STATISTICS/INDEPENDENT_EVENTS.md

 **Independent does NOT mean the events cannot happen together.**

+Section 11 makes this distinction fully.

 ---

-# 9. Coin-flip example: Heads five times
+# 8. Coin-flip example: Heads five times

 Suppose you flip a fair coin five times.